 But how?
-He didn’t want to use a weapon, since he wanted to achieve victory barehanded.
+He didn’t want to use a weapon since he wanted to achieve victory barehanded.
 So he started kicking the demon's head.
-After kicking so many times his hip was beginning to seize, he was starting to realize that even unconscious, the demon was still far too tough to be killed without a weapon.
+After kicking so many times, his hip was beginning to seize, he was starting to realize that even unconscious, the demon was still far too tough to be killed without a weapon.

 However, Neave wasn’t going to give up.

 He instead bent down, grabbed the demon's neck, and started strangling it.
 That wasn’t working.
 Neave instead used his thumbs to press as hard as he could on the demon’s jugular veins.
 He was trying to kill it by denying blood flow to its brain.
-However, after several minutes of clamping down on its neck, he got a cramp in his finger yet the demon still wasn’t dead.
+However, after several minutes of clamping down on its neck, he got a cramp in his finger, yet the demon still wasn’t dead.

-After staring at it and hesitating for a while, he was getting increasingly closer to giving up on the barehanded kill.
+He got increasingly closer to giving up on the barehanded kill.